3DCoded/Happy-Hare/Troubleshooting-and-Common-Issues.md

 Add in a placeholder filament so the number of tools and filaments matches the number of gates in the MMU:

 <p align="center"><img src="Troubleshooting-and-Common-Issues/purge_volume_error2.png" alt="" width="419"/></p>

+**Update:** Since Happy Hare v2.7.0 you can have less extrudes defined than gates in your MMU.

 <br>